TerjeNorderhaug/person8-mongo/README.md

 Open the displayed URL in a browser.
 Figwheel will push code changes to the app and server.

+Alternatively, to set the local environment from a .env file, start the server with:

+    heroku local web

 To test the system, execute:

     lein test